Shredmetal/olympus_discord_bot_python/readme.md

 - Provides divine guidance for those lacking the holy dcs.log
 - Offers sacred rites of resolution for those missing the blessed Olympus_log.txt
 - Seals threads with the Omnissiah's will when issues are resolved or abandoned
+- Detects the taint of access denial within the holy Olympus_log.txt, offering litanies of rectification
+- Bestows sacred buttons of common ailments, each imbued with the Machine God's wisdom:
+  - Forgotten username/password reset rites
+  - Rituals for unsticking the Olympus connection
+  - Incantations to banish the half white screen plague
+  - Prayers for the visibility of units and their creation
+  - Blessings to reveal modded aircraft in the sacred spawn list

 ## Rites of Preparation
 - Python Engine, version 3.11 or greater, blessed by the Adeptus Mechanicus